MicrosoftDocs/SupportArticles-docs/support/sql/database-engine/connect/error-messages-areshown-after-upgrade-sql-version.md

 # A connection error 10054 might occur post SQL Server upgrade

 After a Microsoft SQL Server upgrade, you experience a connection error.
-The error might continue even after you use the local system account for the SQL Server Agent service.
+The error is likely to continue even after you use the local system account for the SQL Server Agent service.

 ## Symptoms